epoc-ed/manual/Start-up.rst

        git switch release-v2025.04.23
        python launch_gui.py [-s tcp://noether:5501] [-f]

 ⚠️ Modify the date part of the version name if needed.
+The 'release-v2025.04.23' is identical to the stable version as of 21st July 2025.